Unusually high phonon thermal conductivity in the Weyl semimetal TaP: A comparative study with TaAs: RESULTS AND DISCUSSION

+The intrinsic lattice thermal conductivity of TaAs and TaP is calculated over the temperature range of 200–800 K by incorporating 3ph, 4ph, and ph–el scattering processes.
+The results are summarized in Fig.~\ref{fig2} and compared with available theoretical and experimental data.

+For TaAs, considering only 3ph scattering, Peng \textit{et al.} predicted a RT $\kappa_{\rm ph}$ of 36 Wm$^{-1}$K$^{-1}$ \cite{PENG2016225}, while Ouyang \textit{et al.} reported a similar value of 39 Wm$^{-1}$K$^{-1}$ \cite{C6CP02935C}.
+Both values are substantially higher than the experimentally measured value of $\sim$19 Wm$^{-1}$K$^{-1}$ \cite{xiang2017anisotropic}.
+As discussed by Han \textit{et al.} \cite{HAN2023520}, this discrepancy may originate from the neglect of ph-el scattering and the strong sensitivity of transport properties to the Fermi level.
+Additional contributions from impurities and defects in experimental samples may also contribute to the reduced measured thermal conductivity.
+Our calculated RT value of 34 W m$^{-1}$K$^{-1}$, obtained by considering only 3ph scattering, agrees well with previous first-principles studies, providing confidence in the present calculations.

+We then examine the role of higher-order anharmonicity.
+The influence of 4ph scattering differs markedly between the two Weyl semimetals.
+For TaAs, including 4ph scattering results in only a modest reduction of $\kappa_{\rm ph}$ throughout the entire temperature range.
+In contrast, TaP exhibits a much stronger 4ph effect, with $\kappa_{\rm ph}$ reduced by approximately 26\% at RT.
+This pronounced difference can be traced to the evolution of the phonon spectrum from TaAs to TaP.
+The larger mass difference between Ta and P leads to a wider a–o phonon gap, which suppresses $aao$ scattering channels, thereby enhancing the relative importance of 4ph processes in TaP.

+Besides, ph–el scattering also affects heat transport, and its impact is highly anisotropic.
+Along the $a$ axis, the inclusion of ph–el scattering brings in only a negligible change in $\kappa_{\rm ph}$ for both compounds.
+Along the $c$ axis, however, the reduction is substantial.
+For TaAs, $\kappa_{\rm ph}$ decreases by approximately 23\% at RT upon including ph–el scattering.
+This anisotropic behavior is consistent with the mode-resolved ph–el scattering rates shown in Figs.~\ref{fig1}(b) and (d), where acoustic phonons propagating along the $\Gamma$–Z direction exhibit significantly stronger ph–el scattering than those along other high-symmetry directions.

+When all scattering mechanisms are taken into account, TaP exhibits an exceptionally high RT phonon thermal conductivity of 162 Wm$^{-1}$K$^{-1}$ along the $a$ axis, far exceeding the corresponding value of 32 Wm$^{-1}$K$^{-1}$ in TaAs.
+Such a dramatic enhancement originates from the combined effects of weak ph–el scattering, elevated phonon frequencies, and the enlarged a–o phonon gap in TaP, which together suppress phonon scattering and facilitate efficient phonon transport.
+Furthermore, both compounds exhibit pronounced thermal-conductivity anisotropy, with the in-plane $\kappa_{\rm ph}$ substantially exceeding that along the $c$ axis, stemming from their strongly anisotropic crystal structures.

-To clarify the frequency ranges affected by different scattering mechanisms, we plot in Figs.~\ref{fig3}(a) and (c) the spectral contributions to $\kappa_{\rm ph}$ along the $a$-axis for TaAs and TaP at RT.
-In both WSMs, the dominant contribution to the total $\kappa_{\rm ph}$ originates from phonons with frequencies below 5 THz, corresponding to their acoustic modes.
-In TaAs, the contribution of these heat-carrying phonons to $\kappa_{\rm ph}$ is less influenced by both 4ph and ph–el scattering.
-As illustrated in Fig.~\ref{fig3}(b), the 3ph scattering rates in this frequency regime surpass the 4ph and ph–el scattering rates by nearly two orders of magnitude.
+To clarify the frequency ranges affected by different scattering mechanisms, we plot in Figs.~\ref{fig3}(a) and (c) the cumulative contributions to $\kappa_{\rm ph}$ along the $a$-axis for TaAs and TaP at RT.
+In both compounds, heat transport is dominated by phonons below 5 THz, which correspond primarily to acoustic modes.
+For TaAs, the contribution of these heat-carrying phonons is only weakly affected by either 4ph or ph–el scattering.
+As shown in Fig.~\ref{fig3}(b), the 3ph scattering rates in this frequency range exceed the corresponding 4ph and ph–el scattering rates by nearly two orders of magnitude, indicating that heat resistance remains predominantly governed by 3ph processes.